Newshub to close at end of June

 ”Everyone can see that the media sector, here in New Zealand, and around the world is facing some very tough circumstances.
 While Warner Bros.
 Discovery is a large global media company, each business is managed on its ability to sustain itself within the market it operates in.
 Subsidising losses for ongoing years indefinitely is not sustainable.”

-Staff were called to the meeting at 11am today, amid speculation of the major announcement impacting the company’s future.
+Staff were called to the meeting this morning, amid speculation of the major announcement impacting the company’s future.

-Those in Auckland were asked to attend in person; others around the rest of the country, or who couldn't otherwise make it, were to dial in on Zoom.
+Warner.
+Bros Discovery called the meeting for 11am.
+Staff in Auckland were asked to attend in person; those around the rest of the country, or who can’t otherwise make it, were to dial in on Zoom.

 “Staff are super anxious,” said one source.